Dragon Ball Z: Broly – Second Coming

-Dragon Ball Z: Broly – Second Coming (Note: Known in Japan as Dragon Ball Z: Two Dangerous People!
-Super Warriors Can’t Sleep (ドラゴンボールZ 危険なふたり!超戦士はねむれない, Doragon Bōru Zetto Kiken na Futari!
-Sūpā Senshi wa Nemurenai) or by Toei's own English title Dragon Ball Z: Dangerous Rivals) is a 1994 Japanese anime science fiction martial arts film and the tenth Dragon Ball Z feature film.
+Dragon Ball Z: Broly – Second Coming, known in Japan as Dragon Ball Z: Kiken na Futari!
+Sūpā Senshi wa Nemurenai (ドラゴンボールZ 危険なふたり!超戦士はねむれない), (Note: Also known by Toei's own English title Dragon Ball Z: Dangerous Rivals.) is a 1994 Japanese anime science fiction martial arts film and the tenth Dragon Ball Z feature film.
 It was released in Japan on March 12 at the Toei Anime Fair alongside Dr. Slump and Arale-chan: Hoyoyo!!
 Follow the Rescued Shark... and the first Slam Dunk film.
 It was preceded by Dragon Ball Z: Bojack Unbound and followed by Dragon Ball Z: Bio-Broly.

 Plot

 Following his defeat by Goku, Broly emerges from a space pod that crashed on Earth after he escaped the comet that destroyed New Vegeta.
-He slips into unconsciousness as he repeats the Goku's original name "Kakarot" returning to his Base form and is frozen within the crater.
+He slips into unconsciousness as he repeats Goku's original name "Kakarot" returning to his Base form and is frozen within the crater.

 Seven years later, Goten, Trunks, and Videl search for the magical Dragon Balls and encounter a village being terrorized by a supposed monster and a dubious shaman who demands human sacrifice to appease it.
 They devise a plan to rescue the village by baiting the monster but when Goten inadvertently causes an obstruction, Videl slaps him and he begins to cry.
 The monster, revealed to be a dinosaur, is drawn out and killed by Goten and Trunks.
 With the village now safe and the shaman exiled, the group departs to continue their Dragon Ball hunt.
 Unbeknownst to them, Goten's cries awaken Broly.
 As night falls the group rests after collecting six of the seven Dragon Balls when a loud eruption occurs and Videl takes off to investigate.
 She soon encounters Broly in his Super Saiyan form and fights him but he effortlessly dispatches her and she is left unconscious when Goten and Trunks arrive.
 They battle Broly but they are no match for the brute and they flee in fear.
 Gohan saves them as they attempt to gather the Dragon Balls to wish Broly away.
 Gohan is no match for Broly who directs a lethal sphere of energy towards Videl, Trunks and Goten.
 In distress, Gohan races towards them and attempts to deflect it and manages to shield them from the blast but the ensuing explosion renders them all unconscious.